 Due to my line of work, I was lucky enough to be able to take a month-long break from everything and do nothing but rest, sleep and relax.
 This month absolutely changed my life and made me get back on track.

-Even though I am generally against them, I did take Magnesium supplements, as well as vitamin supplements during this time and I did manage to get back on track.
+Even though I am generally against taking supplements if not given by a doctor, I did take Magnesium supplements, as well as vitamin supplements during this time and I did manage to get back on track.
 But it was one of my all time lows during the time.

 The good thing is that if I managed to get through what I could call debilitating tiredness, anybody else can.
 But you do have to rest – even if you can’t really go on a month-long hiatus like I did.

-In conclusion, yes, fatty liver can make you feel tired.
-There are various studies that confirm the fact that tiredness is indeed one of the symptoms of NAFLD.
-It is not very clear why this is happening, but it does.
+Yes, fatty liver can make you feel tired.
+There are various studies that confirm the fact that tiredness is indeed one of the symptoms of MASLD.
+It’s still not entirely clear why this is happening, but it does.

-To some people, this fatigue has opposite effects than what you’d anticipate.
-Some have problems sleeping through the night or falling asleep.
+For some people, this fatigue indeed has opposite effects than what you’d anticipate.
+Some have problems sleeping through the night or falling asleep, making things even worse.

 In this case, it’s essential to plan your days in such a way that you still end up getting enough sleep (through naps) otherwise things can’t improve too much.